kryptauknight/Star/README.md

 ## Usage

-To run the model on your data:
+To run the model:

-1. Load the model using the provided state dictionary (`cnn_model_state_dict.pth`).
+1. Load the model using the provided state dictionary ['https://drive.google.com/file/d/1xwvSkzGLUesM22cB21TVxH4Xdw0LEHVM/view?usp=drive_link'].
 2. Prepare your input data in the same format as the training data.
 3. Run the model to get sentiment predictions.

 ## Evaluation

-The model was evaluated on a test set and achieved a maximum accuracy of 62.5%.
+The model was evaluated on a test set and achieved a maximum accuracy of 62.505%.
 The details of the evaluation can be found in the notebook `CNN.ipynb`.

 ## Contact